Kaisaan/lostkefin/README.md

 All the files and documentation for the translation of *Ys V: Lost Kefin, Kingdom of Sand* for the Playstation 2

 # About The Translation Project
-I am currently preparing for a public beta test.
+**The patch is now available for public Beta Testing [Check it out!](https://github.com/Kaisaan/lostkefin/releases/latest) Be sure to report any issues!**
-If you want to help with the translation please join the project's [Discord Server](https://discord.gg/TNWGBGpZGN).
+If you want to help please join the project's [Discord Server](https://discord.gg/TNWGBGpZGN).
-Translation is currently being done on [Google Sheets](https://docs.google.com/spreadsheets/d/1kcEely3uIDJAifqj9kn16Bky8mBBoed03CgAwd4B0W8/edit?usp=sharing) and is automatically pulled from during building.
+The translation is done with [Google Sheets](https://docs.google.com/spreadsheets/d/1kcEely3uIDJAifqj9kn16Bky8mBBoed03CgAwd4B0W8/edit?usp=sharing) and is automatically pulled from during building.

 # Building
-**These instructions are only while the translation is not finished and is meant for developers.
-If you have any issues building the patched ISO yourself please wait for the full release instead.**
+**Please use the [latest patch file](https://github.com/Kaisaan/lostkefin/releases/latest) to play the game as these instructions are only meant for project developers.**
 (requires a Google client secret file `lostkefin_secret.json`)
 - [Python](https://www.python.org/) and [uv](https://docs.astral.sh/uv/) must be installed
 - Copy the original game's .iso to the root and rename it as `lostkefin.iso`